stormpath/stormpath-documentation/source/reference.rst

     * - ``samlPolicy``
       - Object
       - N/A
       - An embedded object that contains information about the Directory's SAML Policy (if any).
+For more information, see :ref:`the Authentication chapter <ref-samlpolicy>`.

 .. _application-accounts-note: